jonathanraes/get-medium/README.md

 By default, `GetMedium.Truncated.blog_posts` will truncate your blog posts content to 305 characters, then trim that down passed the last space.
 For example, if your post ends with "and that's the way the cookie crum", your content will be trimmed to end with "and that's the way the cookie".
 Even if the entire word "crumbles" was there, it would still do the same.
 This is to avoid ending up with partial words.

+## Demo
+You can see it in action on my personal site. https://www.brianemory.com/#blog

 ## Installation

 ```elixir